zhuohongwei/UIView-NSLayoutConstraint/README.md

 UIView-NSLayoutConstraint
 =========================

-A UIView category to make programmatic auto layout readable with less code
+A UIView category to make programmatic autolayout code more elegant and readable with less code.

 Spacing between two views
 -------------------------